GENOCIDIST/GENOCIDIST/README.md

 # HEADS UP!!

-- I WILL ONLY BE ONLINE FROM 8:40AM CST TO 4:36PM CST DURING WEEKDAYS!
+- I WILL ONLY BE ONLINE FROM 8:40AM CST TO 4:40PM CST DURING WEEKDAYS!
 Monday - Friday during school days
-- you can scroll down now :3

 # ➶-͙˚ ༘✶